-Our policy does not permit the use of personal mobile phones and cameras by staff where children are present.
+Our policy does not permit the use of personal mobile phones and cameras by staff where children are present unless given permission from SLT for 'one off' reasons.
 The school has a specific Early Years Policy for The Use of Mobile Phones and Devices that recognises and manages the risks by a means appropriate to the setting.